- 1 How To Attract Birds To Your Yard

 If you are going to put a pond in your garden, make sure that you cover the area around it with suitable plants and ground cover.
 This will make it more attractive to the birds.
 And it will also provide a good food source, insects in the ground cover, for example.

 You can add bird houses and other nesting opportunities to your garden for the birds.
 Bird houses not only make decorative items for your yard or garden, they also provide a safe haven for birds to roost and nest.
 There are a variety of different types of bird houses so consider which bird species you wish to attract and then choose your bird houses appropriately.
 For example, a smaller hole with keep bigger birds from using the bird house.

 You can also plant trees and hedges to give the birds somewhere natural to nest.
 Try and provide a range of heights, for example taller trees at the back, then smaller trees and hedges and then bushes and shrubs.

 If you follow these tips on how to attract birds to your yard or garden, it will soon be full of happy, healthy wild birds bringing you great pleasure.
 And at the same time, you will be playing an important conservation role in helping to restore balance to the ecosystem.

 All the information about how to attract birds to your yard is summarized in the infographic below.
-Please feel free to share this infographic on your own site using the code below the infographic.
+Please feel free to share this infographic on your own site.

 (Click infographic to enlarge)